 The benefits of these summer camps are numerous, but it is important to note that not all camps are created equal.
 It is important to research the activities of a specific camp and look for those that directly benefit students, such as the Pikes Peak Adventures Camp.

 Most camps offer fun and enriching experiences which can help students take their minds off of school for a few days.
-Some camps allow students to help others in different ways by working on projects, performing service, activities, or participating in group activities.
+Some camps allow students to help others in different ways by working on projects, performing services, activities, or participating in group activities.

 Some camps give campers opportunities to work with others on projects that they can bring home as a reminder of the experience and lessons learned while at camp.
 Campers who participate in camp activities and programs gain confidence, improve self-esteem, develop relational skills, and experience success.